starkindustries/cyber-stakes-2020/PigeonHoles/PigeonHoles.md

         self.user_title,
         self.firmware_code)

 The read firmware option is how we can get the flag contents.
-We just need to figure out the AES nonce and the AES key.
+To solve we need:
+1. AES nonce
+2. AES key
+3. Tag: Use nonce, key, and message to generate tag

 Sample flag:
 ACI{pigeon_holes_is_awesome}